pattonsgirl/CEG2350/docs/Labs/Lab01/README.md

 Remember that we can only grade what we see in GitHub.
 Make sure to commit and synchronize (push) your changes to your files.

-- In the Pilot Dropbox, paste the URL to the `Lab01.md` file in your GitHub repo
+- In the Pilot Dropbox, paste the URL to the `Lab01` folder in your GitHub repo
-  - URL should look like: https://github.com/WSU-kduncan/ceg2350s25-YOURGITHUBUSERNAME/blob/main/Lab01.md
+  - URL should look like: https://github.com/WSU-kduncan/ceg2350s25-YOURGITHUBUSERNAME/blob/main/Lab01

 ## Rubric